erikgrinaker/toydb/docs/architecture/overview.md

 For simplicity, toyDB is:

-* **Not scalable:** every node stores the full dataset, and all reads/writes happen on one node.
+* **Not scalable:** every node stores the full dataset, and reads/writes execute on one node.
 * **Not reliable:** only handles crash failures, not e.g. partial network partitions or node stalls.
 * **Not performant:** data processing is slow, and not optimized at all.
-* **Not efficient:** no compression or garbage collection, can load entire tables into memory.
+* **Not efficient:** loads entire tables into memory, no compression or garbage collection, etc.
 * **Not full-featured:** only basic SQL functionality is implemented.
 * **Not backwards compatible:** changes to data formats and protocols will break databases.
 * **Not flexible:** nodes can't be added or removed while running, and take a long time to join.